 A dialog is a key to establishing the common understandings that lead to value, while documents record those understandings and enable measurement.

 The framework’s goal is to make sure everyone has a chance to participate in the exercise – to raise the entire team’s security posture and strengthen the product lines in general.

-The other benefit is that this could be adopted as an internal standard for all the team inside the company and make sure we do the threat analysis with the proper attention and using the same techniques.
+The other benefit is that this could be adopted as an internal standard for all the teams inside the company and ensure we do the threat analysis with the proper attention and using the same techniques.